openSUSE/news-o-o/_posts/2011-03-02-opensuse-11-4-and-kde-2.markdown

 [![digikam picasaweb](/wp-content/uploads/2011/03/digikam-picasaweb-e1299039264422-150x150.png)](http://news.opensuse.org/2011/03/02/opensuse-11-4-and-kde-2/digikam-picasaweb/)
-The KDE Applications 4.6 release introduces improvements like a new faceted search as well as non-indexed files search and support for git repositories in Dolphin, the file manager; social sharing of photos to sites like Flickr, Facebook and Picasaweb are now easy to reach from Gwenview, Digikam and KSnapshot. Â Developers will appreciate Kate's new plugins for working with SQL and with GDB.
+The KDE Applications 4.6 release introduces improvements like a new faceted search as well as non-indexed files search and support for git repositories in Dolphin, the file manager; social sharing of photos to sites like Flickr, Facebook and Picasaweb are now easy to reach from Gwenview, Digikam and KSnapshot.
+Developers will appreciate Kate's new plugins for working with SQL and with GDB.

 KDE Games 4.6 marks the return of Klickety, also replacing KSame.
 Thanks to the KGameRenderer framework, KDE games take on a more consistent look and feel and perform better.
 Palapeli makes creating jigsaw puzzles out of your own images easier and Kajongg became easier and smarter.
 [![the latest KDEGames](/wp-content/uploads/2011/03/kdegames.png)](http://news.opensuse.org/2011/03/02/opensuse-11-4-and-kde-2/kdegames/)